indexmod/archive/dropbox.md

 ---
-title: Template
+title: Dropbox bag
-permalink: template
+permalink: dropbox-bag
 layout: default
 published: true
 ---

-# {{page.title}}

-(Est. 2013, city)

-Dropbox bag, pres.
+(Est. 2013, city) Dropbox bag, pres.
 2016, Moscow—is a souvenir bag by Intektra, was sold at the Internet Yami-Ichi,1 allows  “to share” files everyday, it does not burden users hype, does not offer to download files for the money and has a friendly interface ease even a child.

 <span id="a1">[\[1\]](#f1)</span>.